php-mod/curl/README.md

-# php-curl-class
+# PHP Curl Class

-PHP Curl Class is an object-oriented wrapper of the PHP cURL extension.
+This library provides an object-oriented wrapper of the PHP cURL extension.

+If you have questions or problems with installation or usage [create an Issue](https://github.com/php-mod/curl/issues).

 ## Installation